credix-finance/full-stack-technical-task/README.md

 # Credix Full-Stack Technical Task

-## Context & goal
+## Goal

-At the moment Credix reads from and to the Solana blockchain.
-Now we want to start building a backend service to capture information about our borrowers and show this info to the investors.
-To capture this information, we want to be able to create dynamic forms among other features.

-For technical tasks, we always choose a challenge which is close to the ones that we face every day.
-We pick one, dummy it down and have a clear goal in mind:

 The goal of this technical task is:

-- create an API in which:
+- create an API which supports:
-  1. Create Form Definitions
+  1. Create of Form Definitions
      - each field in the definition has a “question” and a data type that the answer should adhere to
   2. Submit + Validate Entries
      - form entries should be validated on data field types